margauxlep/project-clezemath/index.md

 <iframe src="time_fatalities.html" width="100%" height=620 frameBorder="0"></iframe>

 This plot shows us several interesting things.
-For example, the largest peak in fatalities happens around october 2017.
-It is followed by the second largest peak in quotes talking about guns.
-We can also see that the peak of quotes is generally maximal two days after the shooting.
+For instance, some clear peaks in quotes (in blue) seem to follow after most of the shootings (in red). the largest peak in fatalities happens around October 2017 and is followed by the second largest peak in quotes talking about guns.

 The plot seems to make it clear that there is a correlation between the occurences of mass shootings and the number of quotes in the following days.
-To confirm our intuition, we performed a Pearson correlation test between the number of quotes in the subset and the number of days since the last shooting.
-This revealed a highly significant (p-value << 0.05) **negative correlation** between the number of quotes on a given day and the days since the last shooting.
+To confirm our intuition, we performed a Pearson correlation test between the number of quotes on a given day and the number of days since the last shooting.
+This revealed a highly significant (p-value << 0.05) negative correlation between the number of quotes on a given day and the days since the last shooting.
 This was the expected result: **the more days since the last shooting, the rarer the quotes talking about guns and firearms**.

 <h1 style="color: #990000;">What words were used the most after the shootings?</h1>